Santa Marta Formation: Flora and fauna

-Numerous ichnofossils provide evidence of benthic activity, along with the bioturbated sediments previously mentioned.
+Numerous ichnofossils provide evidence of benthic activity, along with previously mentioned bioturbated sediments.
 Vertical spreite trace fossils have been found as part of fodinichnia dominated ichnocoenosis and were assigned to ichnogenre such as Paradictyodora.
 Trackways thought to belong to decapods have also been found.

 Fish were present, including one of the first frilled sharks, Chlamydoselachus thomsoni.
 Other marine vertebrates included the small mosasaur Taniwhasaurus antarcticus, previously known as Lakumasaurus antarcticus.
 The close relation of T. antarcticus to other species of Taniwhasaurus found in New Zealand and Patagonia provides evidence for a Gondwanan endemism.
+The Alpha member has also yield the 1st cretaceous Turtle from Antarctica, a Chelonioid carapace.

-Antarctopelta oliveroi, an ankylosaur, was discovered in 1986 on the northern part of James Ross Island about 2 kilometers south of Santa Marta Cove in beds that were part of the Santa Marta Formation.
+Antarctopelta oliveroi, an ankylosaur, was discovered in 1986 on the northern part of James Ross Island about 2 kilometers south of Santa Marta Cove in Gamma Member beds of the Snow Hill Island Formation that were part originally considered part of the Santa Marta Formation.
 It was the first dinosaur found in Antarctica.
 It may be a possible nodosaur but there has been no formal phylogenic analysis to prove its relationship with other ankylosaurs.
 Although the formation is made up of only marine deposits, the bodies of these animals along with other debris may have frequently been washed out to sea to later sink to the bottom and be buried by sediment.

 Leaves and fragments of plants are commonly found as fossils throughout the formation as well as large tree trunks in the lower members.
 This is evidence of the forested environment that covered Antarctica during the Late Cretaceous due to the overall warmer global temperature and milder climate.
 At that time the river delta had much vegetation, and was able to support large herbivores such as Antarctopelta.